 - Control Freak: Willie, keeps trying to control Harry's life in order for his scheme to work, he nags Harry into going along with it.

 - Deliberately Monochrome: This was the last of Wilder's films shot in black and white.
-In part this is to mirror TV production values, where most shows were still aired in B&W, although this changed soon afterwards.
+In part this was done to mirror TV production values, as most broadcasts at the time still aired in B&W (although this changed soon afterwards).

 - Easily Forgiven: Jackson seems to take it well that Harry and Willie were lying to him about Harry's condition.

-- Flirtatious Smack on the Ass: Willie & Harry's ex-wife
+- Flirtatious Smack on the Ass: Willie gives one to Harry's ex-wife.

 - Frivolous Lawsuit / Insurance Fraud